julietansy/Data-with-Danny/Case Study #2/Pizza Runner.md

 | 4          | Cheese       | 1     |
 | 5          | Chicken      | 1     |

+ "Bacon" (topping_id: 1) is the most commonly added extra topping, appearing in 4 pizzas.
+Additionally, "Cheese" and "Chicken" each appear once as added extras.

 3. What was the most common exclusion?

         WITH exclu_top AS (